kjaymiller/tech-represent/README.md

 **This is not a place for that**

-**Tech(Re)Present** is about showcasing the work and people doing the work.
+**Tech(Re)Present** is about showcasing the work AND **the underrepresented people doing the work**.
 The goal is to show that folks from underrepresented folks have the technical skill that qualifies them.

 Here is the mission statement for this project: